carvalhaus/calculator/README.md

 ---

-The design of the calculator it is based on a design published on [Dibbble] (https://dribbble.com/shots/8511065--dailyui-004-Calculator).
+The design of the calculator it is based on a design published on [Dibbble](https://dribbble.com/shots/8511065--dailyui-004-Calculator).